adrianabreu/dailynasapicsbot/README.md

 ## Daily Nasa Pics

-Every single day NASA publishes a photo through it's open api.
+Every day NASA publishes a photo through its open api.
-Since I really like almost everyone of then and I share them with my friends every day I decided to create this bot.
+Since I really like almost everyone of then and I share them with my friends, I decided to create this bot.

 It justs download a JSON through the api once per day (using a cron like for node), and